Advertisement

 What is it like to drive?

-Driven an Enyaq before?
-Then there won’t be much to worry you here.
-Not even a Start button.
-Simply get in, switch it into D (or B) using the drive selector on the centre console, and away you go.
+So basic a dog could do it.
+If that were permitted by law.
+And if dogs had opposable thumbs.
+There’s not much to worry you here, not even a Start button: simply get in, switch it into D (or B) using the drive selector on the centre console, and away you go.
 Same story when you get out: pop it into Park and out you jump.
 Start/stop buttons are so yesterday, don’t ya know?

 The steering is well calibrated, acceleration smooth and the brakes pleasingly progressive too.
 All but entry-level models upwards get paddles on the steering wheel to adjust the level of regen braking, or the B mode will up it to the max.
 For any EV newbies, there are very few more accessible cars than this.